Typical models of the distribution system restoration process: Conclusion

 \section{Conclusion}

-This paper develops data-driven probabilistic models for three components of the distribution-system restoration process: the normalized restore time progression, the total restoration duration, and the time to first restore.
-Using outage-event data from four utilities, we identify model classes that fit reliably across utilities.
+This paper develops data-driven probabilistic models for three components of the distribution system restoration process: normalized restore-time progression, total restoration duration, and time to first restore.
+We identify model classes that fit reliably across utilities using data from four US utilities.

 Beyond identifying best-fit distribution classes, the models provide an operationally interpretable representation of restoration.
 In practice, once the outage process of an event ends, the utility soon knows the number of outages (the event size).
 The conditional lognormal duration model~\eqref{eq:restorationDurationModel} of restoration duration enables probabilistic forecasting of total restoration duration from event size, supporting early resource allocation, escalation decisions, and communication of expected downtime.
 The restore-time process model for $\Delta r_i$ provides a typical ``shape" of restoration progression within the event window, which is not captured by common practice that relies on means/medians or assumes exponential repair behavior.
 By presenting the uniform distribution as a parsimonious alternative and the Beta($\alpha,\beta$) distribution as the best-fit model for restore times of events with $n\geq30$, the results support selecting a model for low- and high-fidelity simulations that remains statistically defensible.
 These results on typical restore times in distribution systems differ from those in transmission systems \cite{DobsonPS24}, where a lognormal model is used rather than a uniform or beta distribution.
 Time to first restore of moderate and large events shows a weaker dependence on event size than total restoration duration, but it exhibits a clear variance-regime change: small events have much higher variability than large events.
 Utility-to-utility differences in the Gamma parameters indicate that the time to first restore is more utility-specific than the normalized restore-time process shape, which is comparatively stable across utilities.
-Together, these models provide a practical basis for realistic Monte Carlo simulation, benchmarking, and planning studies that require restoration dynamics considering uncertainty rather than single-point restoration estimates.
+Together, these models can support uncertainty-aware Monte Carlo simulation, benchmarking, and restoration-duration forecasting using utility outage data.